 The course is split into two units.
 Unit one consists of a personal portfolio of work which has a 60% weighting of the overall qualification.
 Unit two is the externally set assignment which has a weighting of 40%.
 Both units are internally assessed and externally standardised.

-The Art Department is located in its own building, Hartley House.
-There are four large well-equipped studios spread over two floors, all benefiting from excellent natural light.
-One studio provides very generous personal spaces and is used purely for A level art pupils.
-In addition to the practical studio spaces we have a digital media suite which houses the departments apple computers.
+The Art Department benefits from having excellent accommodation.
+It located in its own building, Hartley House.
+There are four large, well-equipped studios spread over two floors, all benefiting from excellent natural light.
+One studio provides very generous personal spaces and is used purely for A-level pupils.
+In addition to the practical studio spaces we have a digital media suite.

-We are proud of our record of results at both GCSE and A level and pupils have gone on to study at some of the most prestigious Art establishments in Europe, such as The Slade School of Art, Glasgow School of Art and Goldsmiths College.
+We are proud of the achievement of our pupils at both GCSE and A-level and some have continued to study at some of the most prestigious Art establishments in Europe, such as The Slade School of Art, Glasgow School of Art and Goldsmiths University.